apache/kyuubi/docs/client/python/pyspark.md

 ### Prepare JDBC Hive Dialect extension

-Hive Dialect support is requried by Spark for wraping sql correctly and sending to JDBC driver.
+Hive Dialect support is requried by Spark for wraping SQL correctly and sending to JDBC driver.
 Kyuubi provides a JDBC dialect extension with auto regiested Hive Daliect support for Spark.
 Follow the instrunctions in [Hive Dialect Support](../../engines/spark/jdbc-dialect.html) to prepare the plugin jar file `kyuubi-extension-spark-jdbc-dialect_-*.jar`.

 ### Including jars of JDBC driver and Hive Dialect extention